thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 ---

+*Update Jan 10th, 2026: Clarify that the release cadence is defined by market demand.*

+---

 Why still explain Continuous Delivery in 2026?
 Everybody does it, don't they?
 But, do they really do?
 Is that really the case?

 Over the years, I have interviewed a considerable number of technology organisations in the context of technology due diligence or observed technology organisations in the context of consulting.
 Many shared that they have Continuous Delivery in place.
 But, only a few really practised Continuous Delivery.
 There is a lot of misunderstanding about what Continuous Delivery actually is and what it entails.